GPT-5.1 Prompting Update: What to Change in Your System Prompts in Late 2025

 Complete the task and stop.
 Do not suggest next steps.

-GPT-5.1 benefits from structured system prompts:
+GPT-5.1 responds well to structured system prompts:

 ROLE: {{who is the model}}